houseabsolute/precious/README.md

 To get help run `precious --help`.

-The root command takes the following options:
+The root command takes the following flags:

 | Flag                        | Description                                                         |
 | --------------------------- | ------------------------------------------------------------------- |